System Reserved Partition on a Wrong Drive – How to Move It?

 2. Remove the drive letter from the new System Reserved partition and then make the partition bootable.

-3. Restart your computer to see if it can boot successfully.
-If it boots successfully, you can safely remove the old System Reserved partition; if not, you can use the Windows system repair disc you prepared to perform Startup Repair.
+3. To troubleshoot a computer that won't boot, try restarting it to see if it can boot successfully.
+If it does, you can safely remove the old System Reserved partition.
+If it doesn't, use the Windows system repair disc to perform Startup Repair.

 Method 2: move the System Reserved partition via a handy utility

-It enables you to clone the entire disk or copy partition to another drive.
-You can also clone OS only via System Clone.
+Clone the entire disk or copy partition to another drive, or clone OS only via System Clone.

-It allows you to create image backups for the system, disk, partition, or files.
-You can even restore system to another computer with different hardware via dissimilar hardware restore.
+This tool enables creating image backups of the system, disk, partition, or files, and even allows for the restoration of the system to a different computer with varying hardware via the dissimilar hardware restore feature.

 All Windows PC operating systems like Windows 11/10/8.1/8/7/Vista/XP are supported.